orchestral/toolkit-docs/testbench/cli.md

 vendor/bin/testbench passport:install
 ```

-Both commands allows you to setup the testing environment where before you only able to setup manually on every `TestCase::setUp()`.
+Both commands allow you to setup the testing environment where before you were only able to use the `TestCase::setUp()` method.

-While the `testbench` CLI was originally designed to help testing, you might be able to run other feature to help package development such as running `ide-helper:models` etc.
+While the `testbench` CLI was originally designed to help with testing, you might be able to run other features to help package development such as running `ide-helper:models` etc.

 ::: warning NOTES & CONSIDERATIONS